Adobe Lightroom - Retouching Sunset Landscape

 From my travels in the past 5 years, I have tried at least several hundreds, if not thousands of clicks of sunset photography.
 There are a number of formula to achieve successful capture of beautiful sunsets, such as long exposure, HDR photography etc (it's OK you do not understand these terms, I will introduce in other posts).
 Nevertheless, most require advanced equipments.
 Today I'd like to share a quick tip to use Adobe Lightroom to fix the common exposure problems of sunset capture.
 You can easily enhance your sunset photographs within 2 minutes.

-I’ve recorded a video to showcase the exact process I use to edit sunset photography.
-After many trials and errors, this is the most efficient and extremely effective approach I found in Lightroom.
+I've recorded a video to showcase the exact process I use to edit sunset photography.
+After many trials and errors, this is one of the most efficient and effective approaches I found in Lightroom.
 As you can see, it took less than 90 seconds!
 Although the recording was done in the latest version of Adobe Lightroom 5, if you have Lightroom 3, or 4, you can achieve the same result, since I only used the basic retouching module.

 Adobe Lightroom 5 cost around $150, still at a fraction of Photoshop's steep $700.
 It is an excellent tool for all levels of photographers.
 Among the dozens of photo software I've used, I found Adoble Lightroom the foremost important software.
 If you want to save time organizing and retouching your digital photos, give Lightroom a try.
 Here's another article I wrote about Adobe Lightroom.